Visitors Medical Insurance

 .
 Pauses for extended periods of time while reading the sentence

 WRITING: To sufficiently demonstrate the ability to write in English, the applicant must write one sentence, out of three sentences, in a manner that would be understandable as written to the USCIS Officer.
-An applicant shall not be failed because of spelling, capitalization, or punctuation errors unless the errors would prevent understanding the meaning of the sentence.
+An applicant shall not be failed because of spelling, capitalization, or punctuation errors unless the errors would prevent understanding of the meaning of the sentence.
 A general description of how the writing portion is scored follows:

 Pass: